 - A question of ethics: What to do with inside information

-I look forward to welcoming you to the community of business leaders and other professionals who subscribe to Negotiation Briefings.
+I look forward to welcoming you to the community of business professionals who subscribe to Negotiation Briefings.

 Robert H. Mnookin